SummaryRead the full fact sheet

 Sugar in moderation

-A ‘moderate’ intake of refined sugar can be an acceptable part of a healthy diet.
-Experts define a moderate intake as about 10 per cent of the total energy intake per day.
+A ‘moderate’ intake of refined sugar can be an acceptable part of a .
+Experts define a moderate intake as about 10% of your total energy intake per day.
 However, people who consume a lot of sugary food and drinks at the expense of more nutritious food choices, may be taking in a lot of ‘empty calories’.

-Adding a little sugar to nutritious grain foods, such as wholegrain bread and cereals, may encourage people to eat more of these foods by making them more tasty.
+Adding a little sugar to nutritious , such as wholegrain bread and cereals, may encourage people to eat more of these foods by making them more tasty.

 Sugar and obesity

-There has been a lot of debate about the link between high sugar intake and being overweight or obese.
-But there is general agreement that energy (kilojoules) above the body’s needs will be stored as fat.
+The overall quality of the available evidence for changes in body weight in relation to both increasing and decreasing sugar intake in adults and children is moderate.
+However, there is general agreement that energy (kilojoules) above the body’s needs will be stored as fat.

 Sugar is a form of carbohydrate and it provides the same amount of energy or kilojoules (kJ) per gram as other forms of carbohydrates found in breads, rice, pasta and fruits.